paradise-fi/divine/lart/aa/README.md

 -----------------

 This spec is a work in progress.
-We expect to extend the metadata format to cover type information, especially for agregate types, and field sensitivity in the points-to sets.
+We expect to extend the metadata format to cover type information, especially for aggregate types, and field sensitivity in the points-to sets.